Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: Degeneracy Analysis

-Otherwise, if no secondary constraint arises, we can still find a new first-class constraint by taking a linear combination of the existing constraints $p$, $\pi$, and $p^{ij}$.
-The necessary and sufficient condition for generating secondary constraints is that the consistency condition is not automatically satisfied (instead of requiring the simplified Dirac matrix to be degenerate).
-Therefore, after imposing the consistency condition, two scenarios may arise: \begin{enumerate} \item The consistency condition is not automatically satisfied, and an additional secondary constraint is needed to enforce it; \item The consistency condition is automatically satisfied, and a first-class constraint can be constructed from a linear combination of existing constraints. \end{enumerate} When we impose a specific 2DOF condition, we must check whether it violates the consistency condition and leads to additional secondary constraints.
-Such a newly generated constraint must be taken into account in the subsequent analysis.
+Otherwise, there is no secondary constraint, but we can always find a new first class constraint through linear combination of constraints $p$, $\pi$ and $p^{ij}$.
+Because the necessary and sufficient condition for generating secondary constraints is that the consistency condition cannot be automatically satisfied, rather than requiring the simplified Dirac matrix to be degenerate.
+Therefore, after requiring the consistency condition, two cases may arise: \begin{enumerate} \item The consistency condition is not automatically satisfied, so that an additional secondary constraint is required to ensure that the consistency condition is satisfied; \item The consistency condition is automatically satisfied, and a first class constraint is obtained by combining the existing constraints. \end{enumerate} When we require a specific 2DOF condition, we should check whether this condition violates the consistency condition and generates additional secondary constraints.
+We should consider this newly generated secondary constraint in the subsequent discussion.